liaoyanqing666/liaoyanqing666/README.md

 ---

 ### 👨‍💻 About Me:
-- 🎓 I'm an **Artificial Intelligence student** at Shanghai University, Class of 2021.
+- 🎓 I'm an **Artificial Intelligence undergraduate student** at Shanghai University, Class of 2021.
 - 🧠 My academic background covers **Computer Vision (CV)**, **Natural Language Processing (NLP)**, **AI for Science**, and **EEG** research.
 - 🏅 A former **ICPC competitor**, I have won two **Bronze Medals**.
+- 🌐 I am dedicated to publishing repositories in both **English and Chinese** to make my work accessible to a wider audience.
 - 💻 I am passionate about solving challenging problems in AI and continuously expanding my knowledge.

 ---